 It's easy to think of Miguel Cabrera as the cornerstone of the Detroit Tigers, but he was a superstar well before he headed to the Motor City.
 In five seasons with the Marlins, Cabrera hit .313 with 138 homers and made the All-Star team four times.

 Then, at the Opryland during the 2007 Winter Meetings, Dave Dombrowski swung one of the biggest deals of the past 10-plus years, sending six players, including Andrew Miller and Cameron Maybin, to the Marlins for Cabrera and Dontrelle Willis.
 The rest, of course, is history.
-Cabrera developed into arguably the best hitter of his generation, and he's signed with the Tigers through the 2023 season.
+Cabrera developed into arguably the best hitter of his generation, and he remains in Detroit to this day.

 1990: Padres and Blue Jays pull off a blockbuster